iparkerhodge/bangazon-inc/book-1-orientation/chapters/STUDENT_EXERCISES_ADONET.md

    1. Find all the dog walkers in the database who work in the Inglewood neighborhood.
    1. Insert a new dog walker into the database.
    1. Find all owners in the database.
 Include each owner's neighborhood.
    1. Insert a new owner into the database.
-Assign the instructor to an existing neighborhood.
+Assign the owner to an existing neighborhood.
    1. Assign an existing walker to an existing neighborhood

 ## Challenges